 3. The company culture embraces the risk

-In some cases, the workers themselves take on risks, perhaps because they’re competitive with one another.
+In some cases, the workers themselves take on risks, perhaps because they’re competing with one another.
 In other cases, the company pushes the employees to take risks if it means they’re more productive.
 They feel pressured to embrace unsafe tactics.

 4. Production is the only thing that matters